W6OP/CallParserForMac/README.md

 * macOS 10.15 and higher

 ##### Usage:
 CallParser is a Swift Package allowing an application to determine the country and other information about an Amateur Radio call sign.
+There are two constructors, on both you create an instance of the PrefixFileParser() and pass it in.
+On the second constructor you can also pass in credentials for
+  QRZ.com.
+You can use the first constructor and call the logonToQrz() function if you prefer.
+If valid credentials are passed in the CallParser will use QRZ.com as the primary source of call sign data with the CallParser as the secondary source.
+If no credentials are supplied then only the CallParser output will be used.
+You can set the CallParser to be the primary lookup by setting the useCallParserOnly flag even if valid credentials have been supplied.

 ##### Comments / Questions